 Not much nonsense, here are my 20 questions:

-Are you a self-starter?
+Are you an entrepreneur?

 Do you like writing?

-Are you a good communicator?
+Are you good at communication?

 Are you good at writing or speaking?

-Do you have the time?
+Do you have time?

 Are you thick skinned?

-Do you have any technical ability?
+Do you have the skills?

-Do you enjoy reading?
+Do you like reading?

 Are you an organized person?

-Are you a Social person?
+Are you a member of society?